firtoz/GPT-Shell/README.md

 MongoDB:
 - MONGODB_URI: The MongoDB connection string.
   - Should look something like this: mongodb+srv://<username>:<password><cluster>.<something>.mongodb.net/?retryWrites=true&w=majority
-- DB_NAME: The name of the collection in MongoDB
+- DB_NAME: The name of the collection in MongoDB.
+You can use `CHAT_DB` or anything you like.

 Bot Token:
 - BOT_TOKEN: The Discord bot token